ShashkovS/drawzero/docs/pt.md

 [Drawing primitives](primitives.md) or [Animations](animation.md).

 This page explains the full `Pt` API in simple language, with many short examples that you can copy into an interactive shell or one of the example scripts.
-It replaces the auto-generated snippet that used to be here.

 ## Quick import and first steps